akerouanton/zbuild/docs/kind-php.md

 * Copy sources files ;
 * Execute post install steps ;

-Also note that uid 1000 is automatically set as the default user.
+Also note that uid 1000 is automatically set as the default user of the built images.

 ## Locking